 Bransford, W.D. and Dolphia

 Engelmannia peristenia (Raf.)
-Goodman & Lawson
+Goodman & C.A.
+Lawson

-Engelmann's daisy, Engelmann Daisy, Cutleaf Daisy
+Engelmann's Daisy, Engelmann Daisy, Cutleaf Daisy

-Synonyms: Engelmannia pinnatifida
+Synonym(s): Engelmannia pinnatifida

 USDA Symbol: ENPE4

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-The several stout stems of this perennial grow 2 ft. tall and are branched above to form a rounded crown.
+The several stout stems of this perennial usually grow 2 ft. tall and are branched above to form a rounded crown.
 Long-stalked, yellow, eight-petaled flowers open in late afternoon then fold under in intense heat and sunlight the next day.
 There are few to several flowers in the terminal clusters about 1 1/2 inches across.
 The 8-10 ray flowers are 1/2 inch long and are indented at the tip.
 The deeply cleft and toothed leaves are mostly basal, forming a large clump or winter rosette.

 This plant is popular on roadsides and blooms well even in drought conditions.
 Engelmannia is somewhat unusual in that it is a monotypic genus, meaning it contains one species.